scvsar/respondr-lite/README.md

 - Virtual Network: `respondr-vnet`
 - Application Gateway: `respondr-aks-cluster-v2-appgw` (created by AGIC in MC resource group)

-The v2 suffix indicates the use of standard Azure CNI networking instead of CNI overlay to ensure compatibility with Application Gateway.
+The v2 suffix indicates the use of standard Azure CNI networking for compatibility with Application Gateway.

-You can customize the prefix by modifying the `resourcePrefix` parameter in the Bicep deployment.

 ## Production Recommendations

-### 1. DNS Configuration
+### Security
-- Use your domain provider's DNS management (NameCheap, GoDaddy, Cloudflare, etc.)
-- Configure proper A records pointing to the Application Gateway IP
+- All secrets stored in Kubernetes secrets (not configuration files)
+- Containers run as non-root users
+- ACR integration uses managed identity for secure image pulls
+- OAuth2 authentication with Azure AD/Entra integration
+- Resource limits prevent resource exhaustion

+### Monitoring and Backup
-- Consider using Azure DNS for integrated management if preferred
+- Enable Azure Monitor for containers and Application Insights
-- Set up monitoring and health checks for domain resolution
+- Configure log aggregation and alerting for critical issues

-### 2. Backup and Disaster Recovery
+- Monitor certificate expiration and renewal
-- Regular AKS cluster backups using Azure Backup for AKS
+- Regular AKS cluster backups using Azure Backup
 - Azure Storage account geo-replication for persistent data
-- Document recovery procedures and test them regularly
-- Maintain infrastructure as code (Bicep templates) for full environment recreation

-### 3. Monitoring and Logging
-- Enable Azure Monitor for containers
-- Configure Application Insights for application performance monitoring
-- Set up log aggregation and alerting for critical issues
-- Monitor certificate expiration and renewal

-### 4. CI/CD Pipeline
+### CI/CD Integration
 - Automate deployments with Azure DevOps or GitHub Actions
+- Include OAuth2 verification using `verify-oauth2-deployment.ps1`
+- Add end-to-end testing with `test-end-to-end.ps1` in validation pipelines
 - Implement proper testing and staging environments
-- Use infrastructure as code for all resources
+- Use infrastructure as code (Bicep templates) for environment recreation
-- Automated container image scanning for security vulnerabilities
-- **NEW**: Include OAuth2 verification in deployment pipelines using `verify-oauth2-deployment.ps1`
-- **NEW**: Add end-to-end testing with `test-end-to-end.ps1` in CI/CD validation

-### 5. Cost Optimization
+### Cost Optimization
 - Use Azure Spot instances for non-critical workloads
 - Configure cluster autoscaling based on demand
 - Monitor and optimize resource usage regularly
 - Review and rightsize VM SKUs based on actual usage

-## Security Considerations

-- All secrets are stored in Kubernetes secrets, not in configuration files
-- The application runs as a non-root user in containers
-- ACR integration uses managed identity for secure image pulls
-- Resource limits prevent resource exhaustion
-- Network policies can be applied for additional security

 ## Contributing